 Sorry, no. All ticket sales are final.
 If circumstances have changed and you're unable to attend, we will honour tickets that have been transferred.

 Absolutely, there will be multiple food trucks offering great selection for vegetarians and omnivores alike.
+This year we have Melt City, Fat Duck, Le Tigre, Via Tevere Pizzeria, and Tacofino.
 No outside food or beverages will be permitted on site, with the exception of sealed or empty water bottles.
 We’ll have the options posted here once we’ve locked them in.

 Drink-wise, there will be expanded cider options this year, but please don't expect any gluten-free beer options.
 As we announce our food truck lineup, please consult their menus.

 Of course.
 We'll be increasing the number of portable toilets this year.

 No. Tokens will be available for purchase by credit card, and most of the food trucks will be able to accept credit cards.
 If you would rather deal with cash, please bring enough to cover your day.

 UBC Farm is a strict no smoking venue.
 If you do feel the need to light up, please use the designated smoking area outside the venue, and dispose of your used cigarette butts in the provided bins.